Everything You Need to Know About Towing a 2-Car Trailer

 • Hauling your own equipment

-Weigh stations only apply when you’re being paid to transport someone else’s vehicle and operating under DOT authority.
+Weigh stations apply only when you are transporting vehicles for compensation and operating under DOT authority.

 How Much Weight Can a 2-Car Trailer Handle?